-- 1. Lift the wiper arm away from the windshield. - Push the release tab, then move the wiper blade down the wiper arm to remove. - Remove the wiper blade. - 4.
-Insert the new wiper blade onto the wiper arm until it clicks into place. - 5.
-Rotate wiper blade so the dimple is in the groove.
+- 1. Lift the wiper arm away from the windshield. - Push and hold the release tab (A), and then move the wiper blade down (1) the wiper arm to remove. - 3.
+Remove the wiper blade. - 4.
+Insert the new wiper blade onto the wiper arm until it clicks into place.